 Advanced Artifact Configuration¶

 This page is for operators who want to change the typed outputs Ralph Workflow expects and records.
 Use it when you need to edit contracts, decision vocabularies, or summary paths without guessing how those outputs connect back to the workflow.
+The core loop stays simple, but the artifact layer is where you make the workflow reviewable and predictable for your team.

+Treat artifacts as operator-facing contracts, not generic notes.
 If your question is about workflow routing, use Advanced Pipeline Configuration.
 If your question is about MCP servers, use Advanced MCP Configuration.

 Which file am I editing?¶